What To Write In An Email When Sending A Resume?

 Mistakes, typos, and poor grammar in job application documents turn off employers.
 They show sloppiness and lack of attention to detail and can jeopardize your chances for a dream job.

 So, take the time to review your sample email cover letter before you send it.
-Use a spell-checking software, or proofread the document manually.
-Look for typos, incorrect tenses, missed commas, and other popular issues.
+Use a spell-checking software or proofread the document manually.
+Look for typos, incorrect tenses, missed commas, and other common issues.
 If this job opportunity is super important to you, consider hiring an editor to review and strengthen your letter.

 Attach a cover letter, too